How Hill House: History

 The architect Edward Thomas Boardman (the son of the better-known architect Edward Boardman) decided to build a family retreat within the area known locally as How Hill.
-He purchased the land, designed the house, and had it built over a period of three years, completing it in 1903.
+He purchased the land, designed the house, and built it over three years, completing it in 1903.
 Edward Thomas was later Mayor of Norwich in 1905–1906.

 The Boardman family made the house their permanent residence in 1918, after some major expansion.
-The house became the property of Edward's son, Christopher, who was notable for winning a gold in sailing at the 1936 Summer Olympics.
+The house became the property of Edward's son, Christopher, who was notable for winning gold in sailing at the 1936 Summer Olympics.
 The house remained in the Boardman family until 1966 when it was sold to Norfolk County Council for £37,000.
 It then became a residential education centre before closing in 1983, and was sold to the insurance company Norwich Union who leased then gifted it to the How Hill Trust, an educational charity which operates it as a children's study centre.
 In 1987 the house was designated as a Grade II listed building by English Heritage.